CMSgov/dpc-app/README.md

 ### Manual testing

 The recommended method for testing the services is with the [Postman](https://www.getpostman.com) application.
 This allows easy visualization of responses, as well as simplifies adding the necessary HTTP headers.
+Please be aware that more recent updates to Postman software and services have created Postman cloud services that store some Postman configuration and project data in the Postman cloud.
+Make sure to use Postman vault and/or mark environment variables as "secure" to prevent them from being stored on Postman servers.

 Steps for testing the data export: